 But I always cook one special thing for platter night, and it is often a vegetable dish that is healthy and irresistible.
 When I make these hot, spicy sweet potato wedges with chipotle aioli, they are the stars of platter night.
 They are amazing!

-Chili and Brown Sugar baked Sweet Potato Wedges with Chipotle Aioli Dipping Sauce
+Chili and Brown Sugar baked Sweet Potato Fries with Chipotle Aioli Dipping Sauce

-Sweet and spicy oven baked sweet potato wedges with tangy lime-chipotle aioli dipping sauce
+A healthy, festive, crowd-pleasing appetizer recipe.
+Sweet and spicy oven baked sweet potato fries with chipotle aioli.